Easy As Cookies

 This salad is based on the Seven Saints Salad at Seven Saints, a restaurant in Champaign, Illinois.

-I reduced the lime juice and sesame oil in this recipe when I tested it most recently (7/1/2025).
-If desired, increase the lime juice to 3 tablespoons and sesame oil to 1 ½ tablespoons, the original quantities I used.
+You can increase the lime juice to 3 tablespoons and sesame oil to 1 ½ tablespoons, if desired; those are the quantities I originally used.

-Calorie count calculated in MyNetDiary and is an estimate only.
-Actual calorie count will depend on the cut and size of the steak.
+Nutritional information is an estimate only.
+Actual nutrition will depend on the cut and size of the steak.

 More Beef